drgomesp/fibula-js/README.md

 ![orthogonal-tileset](http://i1.wp.com/blog.sklambert.com/wp-content/uploads/2013/07/tileset.png?resize=512%2C512)

 To get a simple example working, you first need to create a `TileSet` object.
-In order to do that, you first need to load an image using PxLoader:
+We're going to use PxLoader to show you how to solve the asset management issue:

 ```javascript
 var loader = new PxLoader(),